illusorier/123/ES5/EC.md

 Notice, that processing of these two stage are the general behavior and independent from the type of the context.

 #### Entering the execution context

 On entering the execution context(but before the code execution), VO is filled with the following properties:

-- for each *formal parameter* of a function (if we are in function execution context), - a property of the variable object with a name and a value of formal parameter is created; for not passed parameters - property of VO with a name of formal parameter and value undefined is created;
+- for each *formal parameter* of a function (if we are in function execution context), a property of the variable object with a name and a value of formal parameter is created; for not passed parameters - property of VO with a name of formal parameter and value undefined is created;

-- for each *function declaration* (FunctionDeclaration,FD) - a property of the variable object with a name and a value of a function-object is created; if the variable object already contains a property with the same name, replace its value and attributes.
+- for each *function declaration* (FunctionDeclaration,FD), a property of the variable object with a name and a value of a function-object is created; if the variable object already contains a property with the same name, replace its value and attributes.

-- for each *variable declaration* - a property of the variable object with a name and a value undefined is created; if the variable name is the same as name of already declared formal parameter or a function, the variable declaration does not disturb the existing property.
+- for each *variable declaration*, a property of the variable object with a name and a value undefined is created; if the variable name is the same as name of already declared formal parameter or a function, the variable declaration does not disturb the existing property.

-    console.log(x);

-    var x = 10;
-    console.log(x);

-    x = 20;

-    function x() {}

-    console.log(x);
+在代码执行之前，函数声明的优先级是最高的，其次是参数（若在函数上下文中），最后是变量。

 ## This value